vimauryaxx/TIP-olg-ucentral-client/README.md

 * Maintains strict payload size limits (e.g., 10MB configure limit) to prevent memory exhaustion.
 * Maintains an active state machine lock for heavy actions (like `upgrade` or `reboot`) to prevent conflicting concurrent state changes.
 * Manages request timeouts based on configurable environment variables.
-* Intercepts and caches idempotent state responses in a high-performance LRU cache.
+* Caches completed transaction responses for a configurable TTL so duplicate requests can be safely replayed without re-executing the downstream operation.
 * Pushes standard telemetry directly from NATS to the Cloud Controller.

 ## Configuration